 “If someone meets five or more criteria they need to know their situation is more severe than if someone meets four or less,” said Cam.
 “Having the ability to redirect these separate groups to different information was valuable.”

 Here’s how it’s done:

-Now to add the calculations needed to determine the level of someone’s addiction, based on their answers.
-For this, set up the Calculator to add +1 to the Score for every ‘Yes’ answer (i.e. every answer that is an indicator for addictive behavior).
+5. Now to add the calculations needed to determine the level of someone’s addiction, based on their answers.
+For this, set up the Calculations to add +1 to the Score for every ‘Yes’ answer (i.e. every answer that is an indicator for addictive behavior).
 It should look like this:

-Game Quitters shows the person one of two different messages depending on their answers.
-To set this up Cam made two Thank You Screens.
+7. Game Quitters shows the person one of two different messages depending on their answers.
+To set this up Cam made two Endings.
 One of these will be shown to people who answer “yes” five or more times, and the other to those who answer less than this.

-Start by entering the text you want to appear in the Thank You Screen.
-You can insert the person’s test score into the message by clicking Variables and selecting the Score variable from the dropdown list.
+Start by entering the text you want to appear in the Ending.
+You can insert the person’s test score into the message by typing the @ sign and selecting Score from the dropdown list.

 To set this up, Cam used the Redirect to URL feature.
-Add the address of one landing page per Thank You Screen in the Redirect to URL box.
+To do this, add a button link in the right-hand Question menu.
 Cam also changed the button text to make it clear to the person that they will be directed to more information.

 Part Three: Applying the design

 Once the Calculator and Logic was all set up, the personality test was working.
 There were still a few finishing touches left to get the Game Quitters typeform looking perfect.